“A hero is an ordinary individual who finds the strength to persevere and endures in spite of overwhelming obstacles. ~ Superman Christopher Reeve

 *mitigation

-Disease mitigation measures are taken to slow the spread of infection.
-Quarantineisolation, and social distancing are forms of mitigation.
+measures are taken to slow the spread of infection.
+Quarantine, isolation,

 Washing your hands with soap for at least 20 seconds is one the important thing to do to help prevent the spread, or mitigate, COVID-19.